-Research dealing with disease and responses to stress in lobsters showed a threshold temperature of 20.5°C; bacterial infections increase due to higher temperatures and hypoxia.
+Research dealing with disease and responses to stress in lobsters showed a threshold temperature of 20.5^{0} C; bacterial infections increase due to higher temperatures and hypoxia.
 Mortality increases with low DO, high temperatures, high sulfide and ammonia concentrations resulting from organic matter decomposition.
-The profiles on the following page entitled, "2008 Monthly Bottom Water Temperature Distribution in Long Island Sound" illustrates the temporal extent for temperature at all 21 monitoring stations from west to east.
-In situ measurements of bottom temperatures recorded during 2008 were 14.0°C to 22.8°C in July; 19.5° C to 24.3°C in August, and 20.5° C to 24.1°C in September.
-Bottom temperature ranges were higher than observations made for the three-year period 2005 to2007 measurements.
+The profiles on the following page entitled, "2009 Monthly Bottom Water Temperature Distribution in Long Island Sound" illustrates the temporal extent for temperature at all 21 monitoring stations from west to east.
+In situ measurements of bottom temperatures recorded during 2009 ranged from 15.5°C to 21.9°C in July; 18.5° C to 23.8°C in August, and 20.8° C to 22.7°C in September.
+Bottom temperature ranges were higher than observations made for the three-year period 2005 to 2007 measurements.